myarcane/linkedin-reco-scraper/README.md

 ## Why this CLI?

-I wanted to be able display my LinkedIn recommendations on my personal website without having to copy paste them manually from Linkedin.

-At first, I thought LinkedIn would provide an API to be able to easily fetch them but sadly since 2015 you need an explicit approval from their end to access the API.
+I wanted to showcase my LinkedIn recommendations on my personal website without the need to manually copy and paste them from LinkedIn.
+Initially, I believed that LinkedIn would offer an API to facilitate this process, but unfortunately, since 2015, accessing the API requires explicit approval from their end.

-So, I decided to build a small scraper to get these data directly from their web pages and send these data to my static web site.
-Currently the extraction is done with puppeteer launching a chrome headless browser in private mode.
-As of November 2023, the scraping works for me 🎉.
+So, I took the initiative to develop a small scraper to directly extract this data from LinkedIn's web pages and send it to my static website.
+Currently, I perform the extraction using Puppeteer, launching a headless Chrome browser in private mode.
+As of November 2023, the scraping successfully accomplishes this task 🎉.

-I also tried with different LinkedIn profiles and I am also able to retrieve their recommendations if they have some of course but also if they made them public.
+I've experimented with the scraper on various LinkedIn profiles and confirmed that I can fetch their recommendations as long as they have made them public.

-After multiple scraping, LinkedIn might block the current ip adress and redirect the original browser request to the signin page.
-I've personally used a VPN to work around that.
+Nevertheless, it's important to be aware that after multiple scraping attempts, LinkedIn may block the current IP address and reroute the original browser request to the sign-in page.
+To address this issue, I personally used a VPN before performing the scraping.

 ## Installation